RodrigoMaroto/AdventOfCode/solutions/2024/day_22/README.md

 `Monkey Market` ([prompt](https://adventofcode.com/2024/day/22))

-Use this space for notes on the day's solution and to document what you've learned!

 ## Part 1
 Today's puzzle involves manipulating a series of numbers using a pseudo-random transformation function.
 The goal is to process each input number through 2000 iterations of the secret_num function and sum the resulting values.